Viviana Zelizer

-Viviana A. Rotman Zelizer (born January 19, 1946) is an American sociologist and the Lloyd Cotsen '50 Professor of Sociology at Princeton University.
+Viviana A. Rotman Zelizer (born January 19, 1946) is an Argentine-American sociologist and the Lloyd Cotsen '50 Professor of Sociology at Princeton University.
 She is an economic sociologist who focuses on the attribution of cultural and moral meaning to the economy.
 A constant theme in her work is the economic valuation of the sacred, as found in such contexts as life insurance settlements and economic transactions between sexual intimates.
 In 2006, she was elected to the PEN American Center.
 In 2007, she was elected to both the American Academy of Arts & Sciences and the American Philosophical Society.

 Early life and education

 Viviana Zelizer was born on January 19, 1946, in Buenos Aires, to S. Julio Rotman and Rosita Weill de Rotman.
 She attended the University of Buenos Aires and studied law for two years.

-In 1967, she emigrated to the United States when she married her husband, Rabbi Gerald L. Zelizer, formerly the rabbi of Congregation Neve Shalom in Metuchen, New Jersey.
+In 1967, she emigrated to the United States when she married her husband, Rabbi Gerald L. Zelizer, who had been Rabbi of Congregation Beth El in Buenos Aires from 1964 to 1966.
+Gerald became the rabbi of Congregation Neve Shalom in Metuchen, New Jersey for 45 years, from 1970 to 2015.

 She attended Rutgers University, where she graduated Phi Beta Kappa, with a B.A. in 1971.
 She went on to graduate school in sociology at Columbia University where she received an MPhil, an M.A. in 1974, and a Ph.D. in sociology in 1977.

 Zelizer has named four scholars at Columbia, who influenced her intellectual career: Sigmund Diamond, Bernard Barber, David Rothman, and Robert K. Merton.
 Diamond (whose PhD was in history) and Barber were her primary mentors in sociology, and Rothman in the history department.
 Zelizer has said that Merton was always present, but at a distance.